Mark Thomson (physicist): Education

+Thomson was educated at Worthing Sixth Form College where he completed A-levels in Mathematics, Further Mathematics, Physics and Chemistry.
+Thomson completed a Bachelor of Arts degree in Physics in 1988 and a Doctor of Philosophy degree in 1991 on Experimental Physics at the University of Oxford supervised by John Henry Cobb.

 Research and career

-From 1992 - 1994, Thomson was a postdoctoral research fellow in the High Energy Physics group at University College London.
+From 1992 to 1994, Thomson was a postdoctoral research fellow in the High Energy Physics group at University College London.
 In 1994, he joined CERN firstly as a fellow and then as a staff research physicist where he worked on the OPAL experiment.
-Since 2000, Thomson has worked at the University of Cambridge as a Lecturer (2000 - 2004), Reader (2004 - 2008) and Professor of Experimental Particle Physics (2008–present).
+Since 2000, Thomson has worked at the University of Cambridge as a Lecturer (2000–2004), Reader (2004–2008) and Professor of Experimental Particle Physics (2008–present).

-From 2015 - 2018, Thomson was the co-leader and co-spokesperson for the Deep Underground Neutrino Experiment in the United States.
+From 2015 to 2018, Thomson was the co-leader and co-spokesperson for the Deep Underground Neutrino Experiment (DUNE) in the United States.
 Thomson also worked on MicroBooNE and the MINOS experiments.